-About KADN 15Channel 15 in Lafayette was originally home to KLNI-TV, which operated as an NBC affiliate beginning on September 16, 1968.
-It was owned by Southwestern Louisiana Communications Inc., and it was the first TV station built in southwestern Louisiana to broadcast in full color.
-Like other NBC affiliates in the region, it temporarily brought PBS programming, specifically Sesame Street, to the Acadiana area from 1970 until 1972.
-With ABC affiliate KATC-TV (channel 3) and CBS station KLFY-TV (channel 10) already operating, the Lafayette market was considered too small at the time to support three TV stations.
-After suffering financial difficulties for the few years it was on the air, KLNI discontinued operations on February 21, 1975, leaving WBRZ (and later WRBT, now WVLA) from Baton Rouge and KPLC from Lake Charles as the region's de facto NBC affiliates; the latter was carried by most cable providers in South Central Louisiana.
-The allocation for channel 15 in Lafayette as a commercial TV station remained after the demise of KLNI, but the frequency stayed dark for the next five years.
+About KADN 15KLNI-TV, which began broadcasting as an NBC affiliate on September 16, 1968, was initially housed on Channel 15 in Lafayette.
+Southern Louisiana Communications Inc. controlled it, and it was the first TV station in southwestern Louisiana to transmit in full color.
+From 1970 to 1972, it, like other NBC affiliates in the region, offered PBS programs, notably Sesame Street, to the Acadiana area.
+With ABC affiliate KATC-TV (channel 3) and CBS station KLFY-TV (channel 10) already on the air, the Lafayette market was deemed too small to support three TV stations at the time.
+KLNI went off the air on February 21, 1975, after experiencing financial difficulties for the few years it was on the air, leaving WBRZ (and later WRBT, now WVLA) in Baton Rouge and KPLC in Lake Charles as the region's de facto NBC affiliates; the latter was carried by most cable providers in South Central Louisiana.
+The channel 15 allocation in Lafayette as a commercial TV station survived following KLNI's dissolution, however the frequency remained black for the next five years.

 KADN-TV, the present form of channel 15, began airing as an independent station on February 29, 1980, mostly offering movies, classic comedies, children's programs, and local sports.
 Charles Chatelain and his firm, Delta Media Corporation, owned it.
 The station's on-air motto was "Acadiana's Alternative," and it also referred to itself as "The Movie Station."